Make an Impact on Patient and Community Health

 Who Is the Ideal Student for This Program?

-This graduate certificate in Clinical and Translational Research is ideal if you are looking to broaden your skills and serve as a principal investigator in clinical trials.
-The certificate also serves as a stepping-stone for those who want to pursue the full graduate degree in Clinical and Translational Research at a later time.
+This graduate certificate in Clinical and Translational Research is ideal if you are looking to broaden your skills and serve as a principal clinical trial investigator.
+This clinical trial certification program also serves as a stepping-stone for those who want to pursue the full graduate degree in Clinical and Translational Research at a later time.

-To apply, you must have previously completed graduate-level courses in Biostatistics and Epidemiology with a B or higher to qualify for admission.
+To apply for this clinical trial certification program, you must have previously completed graduate-level courses in Biostatistics and Epidemiology with a B or higher to qualify for admission.

 Clinical and Translational Research Career Outlook

-Graduates can enjoy rewarding careers with employers across a wide range of health care and research organizations, including:
+Graduates of the clinical research certification program can enjoy rewarding careers with employers across a wide range of health care and research organizations, including:

 - Academic medical centers and research institutions